marioo217/artificer-mortis-engineer/README.md

+Artificer subclass for Foundry VTT, compatible with Steinhardt's Guide to the Eldritch Hunt.
+Credit and ownership goes to MonkeyDM.

 - You will need to previously have the Steinhardt's Foundry VTT Module for this to work because of Steinhardt's spells (didn't added them for copyright reasons).

 - Just import everything in the carpet to your Items section and it should work.
 To add this subclass to your character, just drag Mortis Engineer to your sheet.